 We invite you to think about issues of privilege and injustice and to reflect on the inclusion and exclusions of your presentation.
 Here are some suggestions for ensuring that you are as inclusive as possible in your presentation:

 - If you report on cultural communities with which you do not identify, can you explicitly mark issues of ethical engagement in your talk?

 - Can you move toward dialogue as part of your communication strategy for your paper?

 - Can you use (or move toward) Simple English?

 Principle: Think Access, Model Access

-Send preparation materials to email@example.com to ensure access to your presentation.
-Please name the file with your last name and session number for ease of organization (example SMITH_#12B): a full draft (need not be totally polished) OR a summary of your paper along with a list of proper names, terminology, and jargon.
+Submit slides, a full draft (need not be totally polished), or a summary of your paper along with a list of proper names and terminology.
 These materials will be tremendously valuable in ensuring that captioners and interpreters can provide access to your presentation.